scala-android/sbt-android/README.md

 * I have found that Scala applications on android build faster if they're using scala 2.8.2.
 Set the scala version in `build.sbt` by entering `scalaVersion := "2.8.2"`
-* Unit testing with robolectric, see my build.sbt for this configuration:
+* OLD EXAMPLE (Needs massaging for 0.7.0 and newer) Unit testing with robolectric, see my build.sbt for this configuration:
   * https://gist.github.com/2503441
   * To get rid of robolectric's warnings about not finding certain classes to shadow, change the project target to include google APIs